Mobile: 07897 211216

 For more information please visit the websites using the links provided below:

 Our Associates all have experience of working with children and young people with complex needs resulting from developmental trauma and/or supporting their families.
 With backgrounds in education, social care and psychotherapy they have a range of skills and expertise to offer.
 They all have training in Theraplay® and Dyadic Developmental Psychotherapy and Practice (DDP) as well Sensory Attachment Intervention and the Just Right State Programme.

 Sue Pilcher is a retired Primary School Headteacher and since 2018 has completed training in Theraplay® Level 1 and the MIM, DDP Level 1, Sensory Attachment Intervention Level 1 and the Just Right State Programme.
 She has developed our schools-based work including with small group interventions based on Theraplay Sunshine Circles and sensory regulation.

 Gela Griffiths runs a small private practice from her home in Mumbles.
-I am a Certified Theraplay® Practitioner and a Certified DDP Practitioner.
-For more inforation visit my website: www.missingpiece.org.
+She is a Certified Theraplay® Practitioner and a Certified DDP Practitioner, and has completed Level 1 training in Sensory Attachment Intervention.
+Gela is a trainer/facilitator for the Just Right State Programme and Kim Golding's Foundations for Attachment.
+For more information visit her website: www.missingpiece.org.

 We are currently recruiting more Associates who have experience of working with children affected by developmental trauma and their families.
 Please get in touch to find out more.